Diploma in the History of European Painting and Purser-Griffith Lectures

 The undergraduate Diploma runs on a two-year cycle [part-time] and involves assessments and examinations in pursuit of the qualification.
-The Diploma in the History of European Painting & Purser-Griffith Lectures began a new cycle in September 2018.
-A new Diploma cycle commences in September 2020.
+The Diploma in the History of European Painting & Purser-Griffith Lectures began a new cycle in September 2020.

 Further detail regarding this course can be found in the Booklets below.

 Diploma (Undergraduate): Two years.
 Two x 12-week semesters per year

 Audit: Audit students may register for a full year [Two x 12-week semesters per year] OR on a semester by semester basis.